the-valluvarsploit/the-valluvarsploit.github.io/_posts/2022-11-21-Fastly-Subdomain-Takeover-$2000.md

 ![dig command](/assets/posts_assets/2022-04-07-Meow/fastly_subdomain_takeover_dig_command.png)

 This subdomain had two CNAME records.
-The first CNAME record was pointing to webflow.io domain and the second CNAME record was pointing to fastly.net domain.
+The first CNAME record was pointing to `webflow.io` domain and the second CNAME record was pointing to `fastly.net` (Fastly Service) domain.
 Whenever we have multiple CNAME records, the first CNAME record will redirect us to next CNAME record and so on.
+The redirection would continue until we reach last CNAME record.

 I started analyzing the servers_details.txt file for interesting stuff and found this line.
 Notice status code and website title.